steveknipmeyer/ModelRelief/ModelRelief/Documentation/ProjectNotes/ProjectNotes.md

 ﻿### Tasks
 #### Commit Notes
-Group images into a data structure.

 #### Short Term
     BoundClipping does not set UI values.
-    GenerateDepthBufferAsync is not implemented.
-        Why is this generated <only> the 1st time?
-        Could this be related to FileStamps?

     Solver
         Meshes are not oriented correctly in Mayavi Isometric views.
-        The default model meshes need to be recalculated to match the MeshTransform properties.
+        The default model meshes need to be regenerated to match the MeshTransform properties.

         Create additional test models.
             Spheres (Positive, Negative)